Responding to vulnerable populations: Asia region's responses to the presidential call to action

 Hafsteinsdottir-Houten, Thora B.; Lai, Claudia Kam Yuk; Anderson, Debra Jane; Phetlhu, Deliwe Rene (2013-12-19)Special Session presented on: Tuesday, November 19, 2013: The purpose of this session is to share the work of the Honor Society of Nursing, Sigma Theta Tau International's (STTI) new global regions of Africa, Asia, Europe, ... -

-Howard, Matthew S.; Alexandre, Margarett; Bartlett, Robin; Bond, Mary Lou; Davidson, Patricia Mary; Eviza, Kathleen Flores; Frandsen, Geralyn M.; Kulik, Carole Marie; Lai, Claudia Kam Yuk; Marshall, Lois Sarah; Morin, Karen H.; Slater, Larry Z.; Heitschmidt, Mary G. (2017-07-21)Purpose: The purpose of this project was to use technology to provide an avenue for nurses from different geographical backgrounds to stay connected and provide support in a way that has not been done before.
-A new web-based ... -
+Howard, Matthew S.; Alexandre, Margarett; Bartlett, Robin; Bond, Mary Lou; Davidson, Patricia Mary; Eviza, Kathleen Flores; Frandsen, Geralyn M.; Kulik, Carole Marie; Lai, Claudia Kam Yuk; Marshall, Lois Sarah; Morin, Karen H.; Slater, Larry Z. (2017-10-09)Learn about STTI's mentoring program that will provide a virtual avenue for nurses from different geographical backgrounds, across their career span and with diverse backgrounds and goals, to stay connected and provide support. -